Furretar/Audio-Card-Suite/README.md

 - [ ] store source mp3 file on card when you create first card

 edit already made cards

 - [ ] add/subtract 1db for each audio
+- [ ] hotkey to search sources for currently selected text
 - [ ] setting to set sentence and audio fields so you can use subtitle line to find audio even if two have the same name
 - [ ] update buttons, change numbers if shift or ctrl held down
 - [ ] move buttons to above audio field